 Contrary to popular belief, guided tours are not always very expensive.
 Most Teotihuacan tours would cost anywhere between 300 to 700 MXN.
 The price you pay will depend on facilities offered, duration, inclusivity of meals, etc.

 Suggested Activities to enjoy in Teotihuacan, the City of Ruins

-A trip to Teotihuacan doesn’t simply end at exploring the ruins in the archaeological complex.
+A trip to Teotihuacan doesn’t simply end with exploring the ruins in the archaeological complex.
 Following are two ways of seeing Teotihuacan in a different light:

 1. Hot Air Balloon Ride